Lee Marvin as Walker, revenge-driven armed robber

 Walker’s shoes, a pair of brown cordovan leather derby shoes with longwing broguing and medallion-brogued toecaps, are briefly seen as he kicks his way into Lynne’s apartment.
 We get a better look at these shoes two suits later when Walker is conning his way into mob boss Carter’s office… but I’ll cover that suit later.

 Walker wears a pair of regular black socks.
 Since his trousers are gray and shoes are brown, I would have worn a pair of gray socks instead, but I wasn’t the film’s costumer (in fact, Margo Weintz was uncredited for her work on Point Blank so it would make sense if you didn’t know who the costumer was).
 This isn’t necessarily an error as it’s just the man’s choice, but there is a slight technical error with the film when we hear his shoes clicking around as he walks around Lynne’s hard tile floor… in only his socks.

 Interestingly, he wears a pair of gray socks the next day… but with a blue mohair suit.

 When we first see Walker on the ferry from Alcatraz, he wears a light gray shirt and slim black tie (as seen in some of the above screenshots).
 By the time he reaches L.A., Walker has changed into a pale blue cotton poplin shirt with a spread collar, front placket, rear darts, and squared 1-button cuffs.

-He also wears a different slim necktie, this time in blue-gray silk.
+He also wears a different slim necktie, this time in slate blue silk.

 As one would expect, Walker is a man of few accessories.
 He removes his only piece of jewelry – his plain gold wedding band – to place it on Lynne’s hand after (SPOILER ALERT!) her overdose.